vigour-io/turbostatus/README.md

 # Turbostatus

-Shell script to Check all git repositories in your folder and show:
+Shell script to check the git repositories in your folder and show:

 - Current branch
 - If you are up to date, need to pull, need to push or diverged